 Bent Z390 LGA Pins (Northridge Fix)

-In the above image, you can see the pins not only need to face the correct direction, but they also need to be lifted to match the other pins’ height.
+In the above image, you can see the pins need to face the correct direction while also matching the other pins’ height.
 Here’s when a screwdriver or credit card might not be enough.
-Grab tweezers, a sewing needle, or a very thin pocketknife to get those pins straightened out.
+I’d recommend grabbing a pair of tweezers, a sewing needle, or a very thin pocketknife to get those pins straightened out.

 Keep in mind, they might not bend back into place perfectly, and your final result could look something like this: